sjkingo/pywkhtmltopdf/README.md

 conversion from Python code.
 It supports the most common options (including headers and footers).

+It fully supports Python 2.7, with basic Python 3 support provided in version 0.1.1.

 To use, you must have wkhtmltopdf installed (either system-wide or locally).
 Some features (such as headers and footers) require it to be linked aginst their modified version of Qt4, so it is recommended you use the version that